 The system is monitored and controlled both locally and remotely via an interface connected to a PLC.
 A school staff member has been trained to maintain and operate the system with the support of WEC.
 Samples of the recycled water are taken monthly for analysis by an accredited laboratory to ensure that the treated water meets DWS general discharge standards.
 WEC will continue to operate the system with the WRC until April 2024.

-Long-Term Operation and Partnership with WRC
+Long-Term Operation and African Deployment

 Adds Mandlazi, “NEWgenerator™ is an effective solution for replacing dangerous pit and chemical toilets, particularly in areas where water is scarce, making it ideal for deployment across Africa in a broad range of applications including the domestic and commercial sectors.”